Materials & Design

 Beyond the Boards

-Other decisions that shape your deck.
+Other design decisions that shape your deck.

 Material is only the starting point.
 These design elements determine how the final deck fits into your home and yard.